salman-abedin/bolt/README.md

 ![](preview/bolt.gif)

-# Bolt: Lighting fast launcher for the fastest workflow ever
+# Bolt: Lighting fast launcher for the fastest Unix workflow ever

-Bolt prompts you to search for files, directories or Google keywords.
+Bolt prompts you for keywords to your local files, directories or Google search.

 # Features